-You may be able to make a claim for injuries incurred during work breaks and some journeys made in connection with that work.
+You may be able to make a claim for injuries incurred during work breaks and some work related journeys.

 Work break claims

 You may be able to claim for injuries received during an ordinary work break (eg morning tea or lunch break) or authorised temporary absence.

 To lodge a work break claim with your employer's insurer use the other work related injuries claim form.

 Claims while on a journey

 If you are injured while travelling for the purposes of work, then you may be able to lodge a claim for workers compensation.

 If you are injured while travelling to or from work and your home then you may be able to lodge a claim for workers compensation.
 This is determined on a case by case basis.
 Speak with your employer’s insurer for more information.

 For compensation to be payable there must be a real and substantial connection between your employment and the accident or incident which resulted in the injury.